If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.

 If the 3rd or Internet light on your hue bridge is flashing, first try unplugging the power from your bridge and router for 30 seconds and reconnect them.
 If it still does not come back, try moving the bridge to another ethernet port on your router and wait for about 5 minutes for everything to come back up.

 Your device connects to the hue bridge through your wireless network, please ensure your wifi is on on your device and that you are connected to the same wireless network coming from the router your bridge is plugged into.

 If you have multiple wireless networks such as a guest network, a 2.4ghz network, and a 5.0ghz network please try to connect to each network and then go into the hue application Settings/Find bridge and try to connect to your bridge again.
 The hue bridge will sometimes only be able to connect through one of these multiple networks.
 There is not a way to define which one the bridge appears on.
 You can also try disabling all other networks except the main one you want to use and try to connect again, it if connects this way try re-enabling these other networks and see if it remains connected.

 If you are unable to connect, but all lights on the bridge are solid

-If the link brings to you just two brackets with nothing in them, then your device is not on the right network.
+If the link brings you to a page with no information like the image below, then your device is not on the right network.
 Open your devices wireless settings and choose another network that is setup on your router and try the link again.

-If the link brings you to a page similar to this, then you device is on the correct network.
-In your hue application Settings/Bridges, press the plus sign button on the bottom right and enter the “Internal IP Address” and press Search to try and connect to your bridge.
+If the link brings you to a page similar to the image below, then you device is on the correct network.

 Dorms and Apartments with Philips Hue